emrecanatas/screen-time-vs-social-activities/README.md

 ## Conclusion
 This project set out to evaluate whether screen time negatively impacts real-life social activity — and our findings support this claim.
 We tested the null hypothesis that there is no significant relationship, and with a p-value of 0.00018 and a moderate R², the analysis clearly leaned toward the alternative hypothesis.
 Additionally, rainy weather appeared to reduce social activity, but to a lesser extent than screen exposure.
 These insights encourage the promotion of digital balance and more conscious screen use in daily routines.

+> ⚠️ Raw data was excluded from this repository due to privacy concerns.
+> All analysis is based on cleaned and transformed datasets available in this project.